SichangHe/JSphere/eval_trick.md

         convert all function declarations to assignments of function expressions to those variables.

-        - [ ] This seems to break the script sometimes, especially when it calls functions defined in other scripts.
+        - [ ] *(Deferred)* This seems to break a few scripts, especially when they call functions defined in other scripts.

+            No idea for solutions yet because
+            the error messages did not reveal the cause.

 - [x] `import` statements are not allowed inside `eval`.